matplotlib/matplotlib/doc/users/next_whats_new/separated_hatchcolor.rst

     # In this case, hatchcolor is green
     patch2 = Rectangle((0.6, 0.1), 0.3, 0.3, edgecolor='green', linewidth=2,
                        hatch='//', facecolor='none')
-    assert patch2._hatch_color == 'edge'
-    assert patch2.get_hatchcolor() == mpl.colors.to_rgba('green')
     ax.add_patch(patch2)

-    # If both hatchcolor and edgecolor are not specified, it will default to the 'patch.edgecolor' rcParam, which is black by default
+    # If both hatchcolor and edgecolor are not specified
+    # it will default to the 'patch.edgecolor' rcParam, which is black by default
     # In this case, hatchcolor is black
     patch3 = Rectangle((0.1, 0.6), 0.3, 0.3, hatch='//')
     ax.add_patch(patch3)

-    # When using `hatch.color` in the `rcParams`, edgecolor will now not overwrite hatchcolor
+    # When using `hatch.color` in the `rcParams`
+    # edgecolor will now not overwrite hatchcolor
     # In this case, hatchcolor is black
     with plt.rc_context({'hatch.color': 'black'}):
         patch4 = Rectangle((0.6, 0.6), 0.3, 0.3, edgecolor='blue', linewidth=2,